Do you have problems with your Oppo Pad?

 Causes & Solutions of Heating Problem in Oppo Pad

-Heating while doing the following things on your tablet is expected.
+Heating while doing the following things on your smartphone is expected.
 Read the tips after each activity to minimize it.

-While gaming, your tablet will heat up.
+While gaming, your phone will heat up.
 It is normal.
 Take small breaks to let your Oppo Pad cool down.

 Get rid of the Bulky Case.
 A Bulky Case does not mean that your device will stay safe from falls.
 The best cases are the cases that have thicker corners.